giovannilondero/shoe-store-inventory/README.md

 4. Shoe Listing screen
 5. Shoe Detail screen for adding a new shoe

-## Getting Started

-Open the starter project in the latest stable version of Android Studio.

-Open the starter project in Android Studio

 ##Steps

-1. Open the starter project in Android Studio
+1. Open the starter project in Android Studio ✅

-2. Add the navigation libraries to the app build.gradle file
+2. Add the navigation libraries to the app build.gradle file ✅

-3. Add the safe-arg plugin to the main and app build.gradle file
+3. Add the safe-arg plugin to the main and app build.gradle file ✅

 4. Create a new navigation xml file

 5. Create a new Login destination.

    * Include email and password labels

    - Include email and password fields
    - Create buttons for creating a new login and logging in with an existing account